SeongpadoIsland/Future-Plans/README.md

 # Future-Plans
 ## Frontman Accouncement
-Our island has been destroyed by a betrayer ho
+Our island has been destroyed by a betrayer.
+The betrayer has been dealt with.
+Nevertheless the games continue!!!